-I had the pleasure of experiencing Vietnam for 2 weeks with my partner and on this visit I went to Hoi An for the first time.
+I had the pleasure of experiencing Vietnam for 2 weeks with my partner and on this visit we went to Hoi An for the first time.
 Before visiting Vietnam I had a general idea of what we were going to do and experience.
-Hoi An was on the list but I had only carved out a few days for it, but then we got to Hoi An…my itinerary quickly went out the window as we ended up staying for a whole week and there were lots of things to do in Hoi An.
+Hoi An was on the list but I had only carved out a few days for it, but then we got to Hoi An!
+My itinerary quickly went out the window as we ended up staying for a whole week and there were lots of things to do in Hoi An.

-Vietnams coffee game is out of control!
+Vietnam’s coffee game is out of control!
 Coffee (along with shoes) is one addiction that I will never give up.
 And why would you?
 It’s delicious, cheap, sociable, and its an tasty reason for me to rise early every morning!
 There are plenty of out door cafes scattered throughout Hoi An that you’ll be able to sip on a cup and people watch.
 This activity could take you hours as its meant to be enjoyed and not gulped down.
-And you can enjoy this activity day or night it doesn’t matter as the Vietnamese love their coffee as much as I do!
+You can enjoy this activity day or night it doesn’t matter as the Vietnamese love their coffee as much as I do!

 Lantern lighting in Hoi An is a beautiful way to end your visit, it was a way of saying good bye.
 Vendors come out at night selling the paper lanterns with a candle inside for about 20,000VND that you can set float down the dark river.
 The river lights up with lit lanterns, hence where the romance of the town becomes obvious.
 Even if you don’t light a lantern personally, watching the lanterns float down the river from the bridge is a site that won’t be forgotten.
-The town itself lights up its silk lanterns that are placed all over town which creates a beautiful essence that you can’t help falling in love with!
+The town itself lights up its silk lanterns that are placed all over town which creates a beautiful ambiance that you can’t help falling in love with!

 Bia ho’i is a very popular draft beer in Vietnam.
 Bia ho’i is a draft beer made daily and can be found in small bars and on street corners.
 Since each small batch is made daily it has no added preservatives as its meant to be drank within a couple hours after brewing and maturing for a short period of time.
 It is a very light lager with about a 3% alcohol level.
-It sells anywhere from 3,00-7,000 VND which is equivalent to about 13 to 31 cents in USDollars.
+It sells anywhere from 3,00-7,000 VND which is equivalent to about 13 to 31 cents in USD’s.
 It’s a perfect price for a 12 oz draught and for a boyfriend who drinks beer as fast as he does!